Adrin7113/Drug-Aware/README.md

 # Introduction:
 **Drug abuse** is a growing problem that affects individuals, families, and communities.
-To address this issue, we propose the development of a mobile app called DrugAware.
+To address this issue, we propose the development of a mobile app called Drug Aware.
 This app aims to provide information about drug abuse, its effects, and ways to prevent and report it.
 In addition, the app will use data analytics to identify patterns of drug abuse, which can help law enforcement agencies to take preventive measures.